Getting Started with Universal Windows drivers

 - Use the drop-down menu to set Target Platform to

 If your INF performs any custom setup actions that depend on the target platform, consider separating them out into an extension INF.
-You can update an extension INF independently from the primary driver package to improve robustness and servicing.
+You can update an extension INF independently from the base driver package to improve robustness and servicing.
 See Using an Extension INF File.

 - If you would like to provide an application that works with your device, please provide a UWP app.
 For details, see Hardware access for Universal Windows Platform apps.
 In Windows 10, version 1703, the OEM needs to pre-load such an app using DISM - Deployment Image Servicing and Management.
 Alternatively, users can manually download the app from the Microsoft Store.